 Importing domestic concepts

-An issue arising in both Burlington and Hargreaves has already been alighted upon in these pages (see ‘Beneficial entitlement in Hargreaves: is Indofood now part of UK domestic law?’
-(Dominic Robertson), Tax Journal, 7 July 2023, and ‘Burlington and treaty purpose tests’ (Kyle Rainsford), Tax Journal, 16 September 2022).
-In essence, although the conclusions reached in both cases seem to be right, the approach taken to the interpretation of, for example, article 12(5) in Burlington, and the concept of ‘beneficial ownership’ in Hargreaves, presents some difficulties.
+In essence, although the conclusions reached in both cases seem to be correct, the approach taken to the interpretation of, for example, Article 12(5) in Burlington, and the concept of 'beneficial ownership' in Hargreaves, presents some difficulties.
 In either context, the international fiscal meaning of the provision can be something quite different to the UK domestic meaning.

-There is not enough room in this article to go into detail on why, in the authors’ view, the outcomes in Burlington and Hargreaves were probably right, notwithstanding any inconsistencies in the approach to interpretation.
-But the issue identified will, most likely, be dealt with by the CA and/or the Supreme Court, at some point in the future.
+There is insufficient space in this blog to go into detail on why, in the authors' view, the outcomes in Burlington and Hargreaves were probably right, notwithstanding any inconsistencies in the approach to interpretation.
+It is likely that the issue identified will be dealt with by the CA and/or the Supreme Court, at some point in the future.

-The courts and tribunals in these cases have taken a flexible approach to interpretation to achieve what in most cases is (as the UT put it in GE at para 144) ‘obviously’ the right result:
+The tax tribunals and courts in these cases have taken a flexible approach to interpretation to achieve what in most cases is, as the UT put it in GE at paragraph , "obviously" the right result:

-- The CA in RBC preferred a ‘narrower’ construction of article 6 to achieve the overall purpose of the DTT, whereas in GE, the UT eschewed a literal interpretation of article 4(1), so that the taxpayer’s place of incorporation did not relieve him of US taxation in circumstances where the contrary outcome was clearly envisaged by the treaty.
+- The CA in RBC preferred a 'narrower' construction of Article 6 to achieve the overall purpose of the DTT, whereas in GE, the UT eschewed a literal interpretation of Article 4(1), so that the taxpayer's place of incorporation did not relieve the taxpayer of US taxation in circumstances where the contrary outcome was clearly envisaged by the treaty.

 - In GE, the UT similarly rejected an approach that would have given rise to two classes of domestic residents, only one of which is treaty resident.
 There was no credible basis for an additional requirement for the criteria to be of a direct nature in the form of a legal connection between the corporation and the US.

-- In Aozora, the UT was extremely hesitant to accept HMRC’s interpretation of s 793A(3), as it would have given rise to ‘undesirable uncertainty, ’ which it is unlikely that the ‘reasonable legislature’ (referred to by Lord Hodge in R (PRCBC) v Home Secretary) 2 WLR 343), would have intended (see para 66).
-It instead preferred a ‘straightforward’ interpretation of the provision.
+- In Aozora, the UT was extremely hesitant to accept HMRC's interpretation of section 793A(3), as it would have given rise to "undesirable uncertainty", which it is unlikely that the “reasonable legislature” (referred to by Lord Hodge in R (PRCBC) v Home Secretary) 2 WLR 343), would have intended (see paragraph ).
+It preferred a "straightforward" interpretation of the provision.

-- In Burlington, as the FTT noted, if the facts were sufficient to trigger article 12(5), there would be significant upheaval to the secondary debt market and, taking HMRC’s argument to its logical conclusion, any time a person took into account their counterparty’s tax position in pricing a transaction, they would thereby potentially have a main purpose of taking advantage of a tax exemption and so fall foul of any applicable principal purpose test.
-Given that is a key feature of so many commercial transactions, the ramifications could be immeasurable.
+- In Burlington, as the FTT noted, if the facts were sufficient to trigger Article 12(5), there would be significant upheaval to the secondary debt market and, taking HMRC’s argument to its logical conclusion, whenever a person took into account their counterparty’s tax position in pricing a transaction, they would thereby potentially have a main purpose of taking advantage of a tax exemption and so fall foul of any applicable principal purpose test.
+Given that is a key feature of so many commercial transactions, the ramifications could be enormous.

-There is some concern amongst tax practitioners that, with the advent of Pillar Two and all of its complexities, it may become very difficult to litigate cases concerning international taxation and the proper allocation of taxing rights.
+There is some concern amongst tax practitioners that, with the advent of Pillar 2 and all of its complexities, it may become difficult to litigate cases concerning international taxation and the proper allocation of taxing rights.
 Others have fairly commented on practical issues arising from certain cases in recent times.
-But for the most part, the courts and tribunals have the broader picture in mind, in particular the overall purpose of the provisions and the intentions of the contracting states, when determining these cases.
-That approach, which appears to be drawn from the judges’ practical knowledge and understanding of the commercial realities, is to be welcomed, and may provide hope in an otherwise uncertain future on the international tax landscape.
+But for the most part, the tax tribunals and courts have the broader picture in mind, in particular, the overall purpose of the provisions and the intentions of the contracting states, when determining these cases.
+That approach, which appears to be drawn from the judges' practical knowledge and understanding of the commercial realities, is to be welcomed, and may provide hope in an otherwise uncertain future on the international tax landscape.